yetnt/ic4d/README.md

     return 0;
 };

-handler.handleCommands(middleWare); // pass the function alone with brackets or its parameters, i'll do that magic
+handler.handleCommands(middleWare); // pass the function alone without brackets or its parameters, i'll do that magic
 ```

 # InteractionHandler